 “You’re doing great” is peanuts compared to “I loved the way you explained X, Y, and Z in the all-hands earlier.
 You are a great communicator.”

 Specific praise and positive affirmations allow your employees to grasp their natural talents and understand their individual strengths as a part of the team.

 If your team members feel the pull of the imposter phenomenon, they might need a little fun in their lives.

 At Confetti, we have just the thing to perk your teammates up and get them back on their A-game.
 From team building activities to communication workshops, Confetti has the fun, work-friendly activities you need to make everyone feel at home as a part of their team.

 Book your next event directly on our website or reach out to firstname.lastname@example.org today!

-Experiencing imposter syndrome in the workplace is more common than you’d think.
+Employees experience imposter syndrome in the workplace more often than you’d think.
 It’s likely that everyone will feel imposter syndrome at some point in their lives.
 Though there will be good days and bad days (because you’re human, after all), if the feelings of imposter syndrome are persistent make sure that you talk to someone that can help you feel more comfortable and confident in your role.